savagesword/sword/README.md

 # sword
-Hi just a novice checking thos out :)
+Hi just a novice checking this out :)